 Both breeds are not afraid of working and are okay with being active.
 In fact, your dog may become bored and listless unless they are doing something productive.
 Even though the Mastiff does like to take it easy, they still like to be needed and have a job to do.
 German Shepherds always like jobs that require using their brains, such as herding or hunting.

 This mix likes to be social and involved with whatever the rest of the family is doing; they don’t want to be left home by themselves (unless of course, you have sheep that need guarding).
 These dogs love children and will be patient and treat them gently when playing with them.
 Mastiffs are known for their gentle mouths and being able to carry delicate objects.

 Does This Breed Get Along with Other Pets?

 In much the same way that they deal with children, German Shepherd Mastiffs are genial and tolerant of other animals as well.
 But it is good to socialize your puppy with small animals carefully, or an accidental tussle with the cat may be inevitable.

 Things to Know When Owning a German Shepherd & Mastiff Mix

 Food & Diet Requirements

-Since they are a large dog, they will require more calories, but there is a balance that has to be maintained; otherwise, your dog could become overweight easily.
+Since they are large dogs, they will require more calories, but there is a balance that has to be maintained; otherwise, your dog could become overweight easily.
 If they are overweight, it could cause joint and hip problems.

-If you have trouble with knowing what food has the best nutrients for your dog, consult your veterinarian.
+If you have trouble with knowing what food has the best nutrients for your German Shepherd Mastiff Mix, consult your veterinarian.
 All dogs need a well-rounded diet full of vitamins, minerals, and protein to stay healthy and vibrant.
 Keeping a constant supply of fresh water is just as important as the dry food you provide.